Frequently asked questions:

-All of our puppies will be up-to-date on vaccinations, microchip, and de-wormings, and AKC Reunite Registration.
+All of our puppies will be up-to-date on vaccinations, microchip, and de-wormings.
 Puppies will be vet checked and will have a 2 year health guarantee that will cover congenital health problems.
 Plus a fun puppy backpack full of goodies!

 -How do I get on your list?

 We require a $250 deposit to get on the list for future Pomsky litters which goes towards the price of your puppy.
 We will update our website and Facebook page regularly to include when our list will open.
 Our waiting list will open as soon as a future litter is confirmed.
 At that point you will be screened, and the $250 deposit will be required.
 Middle Tennessee Pomskies adheres to all rules and regulations set forth by The IPA and POA.
 The deposits are not refundable as that would defeat the purpose of a deposit but they can be transferred to future litters for any reason.
 If you are further down on the list and there are not enough puppies, you will remain on the list until future litters are available.
 At any time, you can decide to be removed from the list.
 However, the deposit will remain non-refundable.
 If for any reason it becomes evident that a buyer is not a good fit for our Puppies or for the objective of our company, we reserve the right to return the deposit no questions asked.

 -Can you ship a puppy to me?